 Love To Sing

-A safe space for all lovers of singing who want to explore group singing, build harmonies and re-discover the joy of vocal music.
+A relaxed and fun space for all lovers of singing who want to explore group singing, build harmonies and re-discover the joy of vocal music.
 Varied grooves and contrasting styles and genres will be covered.
-All levels welcome.
+Beginners welcome.

 Who is this course for

 Any person interested in getting more involved in music will find this course easy, quick and stimulating.
 Students require only enthusiasm and a willingness to explore music through their voice.
 No previous music study is required.
 Those who have basic training in voice/music and those who have considerable training will find the tutor's approach to performance and musicianship equally challenging.
 The tutor is experienced at engaging a variety of skill levels simultaneously and challenging every individual participant to strive for a greater standard.

 What does this course cover

 The course will aim to fulfil three main goals.

 - Understanding of basic music theory and terminology